slowernews/wisdom-tldr/chapters/chapter_1_self.md

 You improve by:
 <a id="on-improving-by-practice"></a>1) getting out of your comfort zone.
 Don't be afraid of [failure](#on-mistakes-and-failure).

-> *'Make the mind tougher by exposing it to adversity.'*

 > *'What gives value to travel is fear.' -- Albert Camus*

-> *'Lessons not learned in blood are soon forgotten.'*
+> *'Lessons not learned in blood are soon forgotten.
+Welcome the attacks of your enemies for how much they improve your work and toughen you up.'*

 > *'Tell me and I’ll forget; show me and I may remember; involve me and I’ll understand.' -- Chinese proverb*

-> *'Welcome the attacks of your enemies for how much they improve your work and toughen you up.'*

 > *'The difference between theory and practice: in theory, there's no difference between theory and practice; in practice, there is.' -- Van de Snepscheut*